 The Great Wall of China marathon – it was amazing.
 I had never been there before.

-During the GFC I got made redundant from my job, a week later my boyfriend broke up with me and I went off to Cambodia to teach orphans English and take some time out.
+During the GFC I was made redundant, a week later my boyfriend broke up with me and I went off to Cambodia to teach orphans English and take some time out.
 In the middle of that I took a week off to run the Great Wall of China marathon.
 The scenery is phenomenal – the part of the great wall that you run on is amazing.

-It was great to exorcise some of the demons of losing my job and breaking up with my boyfriend.
+It was great to exercise some of the demons of losing my job and breaking up with my boyfriend.